raspberrypilearning/gpio-music-box/en/step_8.md

 --- quiz ---
 ---
-question: Now that you've completed Guide to My Country, how confident do you feel about coding in Python and using buttons?
+question: Now that you've completed GPIO Music Box, how confident do you feel about coding in Python and using buttons?
 ---

 - ( ) Less confident